Joyce Butler: Interests

 Butler was an active back-bencher, frequently raising questions in parliament on environmental and consumer issues.
 She often spoke on a range of health issues and asked the first parliamentary questions about the thalidomide drug.

 In 1964 Butler founded the Women's Cervical Cancer Control Campaign (later the Women's National Cancer Control Campaign).
+With her parliamentary platform, Butler worked to make screening and early detection a national issue, stating in 1964:

+"Since all women at risk from pre-cancer will only be discovered and treated if mass screening facilities are available in all parts of the country, will [The Minister of Health] see what he can do to speed up this increase in training facilities?
+Every day that passes is vital and it is possible, if the service can be speeded up, to avoid completely this scourge of women."

 In 1976, she introduced a Bill to create a statutory register of all osteopaths who followed a recognized course of study.

 Butler also served as President of the National Antivaccination League.

 Butler's "most important achievement" was introducing the first bill to Parliament seeking to outlaw discrimination against women "in education, employment, and social and public life".
+Working across party lines with women MPs such as Lena Jeger and Irene Ward, Butler was outspoken about the need for a board with sufficient powers to review and uphold women's rights in cases of sex discrimination, as she stated in 1968:

+"Is my right hon.
+Friend [Prime Minister Harold Wilson] aware that women are fed up with being exploited as pretty birds when they are young and as "silly moos" when they get older as a substitute for equal human rights now, and that there is need for a board of this kind to which cases of sex discrimination can be referred if needed?"

 She raised the Bill four times - starting in 1967 - and whilst she failed to obtain a second reading, her Bill would form the basis of the Labour Government's Sex Discrimination Act (1975).

+She remained committed to women's rights and during her last term in Parliament chaired a committee investigating violence against women and children.

 Following her retirement in 1979, she remained a leading member in a number of organisations, such as the London Passenger Action Confederation, the Fawcett Society, the Hornsey Housing Trust, and Tottenham Hotspur ladies' football team.